 Within discrete alumni groups at the law school, we have even higher levels of alumni participation – like the astounding 80% that the UCLA Law Firm Challenge achieved this past year.

 These numbers are impressive, and we think our class can do better than it has in the past.
-Our goal for the Class of 2013 Gift Campaign is 65%.

 What is the difference between a gift and a pledge?

 With a pledge, you may complete your gift by making regular payments over time, allowing you to give more generously than you originally may have considered.
 You can pledge a one-time gift payable by June 30, 2013 or a larger pledge payable over the next five years.
 Make your pledge here.
 Want even more reason to make a five-year pledge?